steenhulthin/reStructuredText_NPP/readme.rst

 =================================================================================
  reStructuredText_NPP_ - reStructuredText basic syntax higlighting for Notepad++
 =================================================================================
-:Author: Steen Hulthin Rasmussen <kontakt@percipio.dk>
+:Author: Steen Hulthin Rasmussen <opensource@percipio.dk>
 :Date: |date|
 :Description: reStructuredText_NPP_ is a User Defined Language for `Notepad++`_ that provides basic syntax higlighting for reStructuredText_.
 :License: reStructuredText_NPP_ is licensensed under *The MIT License* (see http://opensource.org/licenses/mit-license.php or the license.txt file)